awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 9. }
 ```

 The following example uses an ARN to specify a resource\.
-For more information on using ARNs, see [ Amazon Resource Names \(ARNs\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.
+For more information on using ARNs, see [ Amazon resource names \(ARNs\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.

-**Example Permissions Policy for Native Backup and Restore Without Encryption Support**
+**Example Permissions policy for native backup and restore without encryption support**

 ```
  1. {